leg100/otf/README.md

 ## Legal

-otf is in no way affiliated with Hashicorp.
+OTF is in no way affiliated with Hashicorp.
 Terraform and Terraform Enterprise are trademarks of Hashicorp.